-All of the R objects whose names begin with sha1. are the model fits.
-The object min.crit is the same as out.aicmin.crit identical(out.aic\$min.crit, out.aic\$envir\$min.crit)
+All of the R objects whose names begin with shal. are the model fits.
+The object min.crit is the same as out.aic\$min.crit

+'''

 [1] TRUE

+'''

 And, although this is not documented, we can look in the code for R function summary.glmbb to see how to extract the criteria from these models.